ANSI Z87.1 Defined

 The image above shows a pair of Bolle Safety Glasses with ANSI Z87.1-2020 product marking requirements.

 - Z87+ indicates eyewear meets the high-velocity impact requirement.

 - U6 means the eyewear has a UV rating of 6, the highest rating

 - S indicates a special lens tint because these glasses feature Bolle’s ESP lens

 You may encounter safety eyewear with only Z87 or the manufacturer’s mark with a + stamped on the lens or frame.
 These products were produced before or just after the 2010 standard and are still safe to use.
 They still meet ANSI Z87.1 high-velocity impact safety standards, but they don’t have updated product marking requirements.

 Eye protection is serious business.
-Workers in almost every industry are exposed to hazardous conditions able to cause serious eye injury daily.
-The proper safety eyewear based on the current ANSI Z87.1-2020 safety standards and combined with 100% compliance to a mandatory eye protection program helps ensure workers across the globe are protected.
+Almost every industry daily sees workers exposed to hazardous conditions able to cause serious eye injury.
+The proper safety eyewear based on the current ANSI Z87.1-2020 safety standards and combined with 100% compliance to a mandatory eye protection program helps ensure protection for workers across the globe.